Raushan-tryingtocode/Raushan-tryingtocode/README.md

 # Hi, I'm **Raushan**! 👋
-I am an aspiring Software Engineer focused on mastering **Python** and contributing to impactful Open Source projects.
+I am an aspiring Software Engineer focused on mastering **Rust** and **Python**.
+While contributing to impactful Open Source projects.

 ## 🎯 Road to 2026
 I'm a passionate developer currently focused on contributing to production-grade codebases.
 My goal is to leverage my background in Python and web technologies to solve real-world problems in the open-source community.
 Currently building, breaking, and fixing things in the lead-up to the 2026 internship cycle.